juliencol/unify/README.md

 git fetch
 git checkout sexy-feature
 ```
 Then make sure everything works like expected and the code is clean.
-Comment the PR to discuss improvements and merge if the build succeeds.
+Comment the PR to discuss improvements and merge if it passes all the tests.
 Don't forget to delete the branch afterwards.

 # HTML Structure
 ```